sin-x/HackerRank-FPGA-Interview/5-Bit-Reverser.md

 - [ ] 8

+### Question 3
-##### 3) If we used lookup tables with 4 inputs and 1 output to implement the BitReverser module, how many lookup tables would be used?
+**If we used lookup tables with 4 inputs and 1 output to implement the BitReverser module, how many lookup tables would be used?**
 ```
 module BitReverser (
     input logic Clk,